refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 };
 ```

-[`useBreadcrumb`](https://refine.dev/docs/api-reference/core/hooks/useBreadcrumb/) hook returns the breadcrumb items according to the resources defined in the `<Refine/>` component.
-If there is only one breadcrumb item, we won't render the `<Breadcrumb/>` component.
+[`useBreadcrumb`](https://refine.dev/docs/api-reference/core/hooks/useBreadcrumb/) hook returns the breadcrumb items according to the resources defined in the `<Refine />` component.
+If there is only one breadcrumb item, we won't render the `<Breadcrumb />` component.
 Because there is no need to display the breadcrumb if there is only one item.

 <br />